altamashGit/Shelll-Scripting/Shell-Intro.md

 #  2. Interacting with the CLI
-If you say Shell = Command Line Interpreter (CLI) then it would no be wrong.The shell reads the command you type. interperts it . and asks the operationg system to execute it.
+If you say Shell = Command Line Interpreter (CLI) then it would not be wrong.The shell reads the command you type Interperts it . and asks the operationg system to execute it.
-The Command Line Interface (CLI) is a text-based interface where you tyoe commnads.
+The Command Line Interface (CLI) is a text-based interface where you type commnads.
-In Your LInux Just Click on the Terminal or in ubuntu you can press a short key (alt+ctrl+t) to open a terminal.
+In Your Linux Just Click on the Terminal, or in ubuntu you can press a short key (alt+ctrl+t) to open a terminal.